jackdewinter/pymarkdown/docs/rules/rule_md042.md

 ## Reasoning

+### Correctness

-The main reason for this rule is correctness.
-By definition, both normal links and image links present an URI that determines what they link to.
+Both normal links and image links present an URI that decides what they link to.
 If the URI that they refer to is not present, then is goes against their very nature.